swo/amr_geography/notes.md

 - What's up with ECDC vs. Kahlmeter?
 - Get more careful with the x-axis: how are DDDs defined for each study? among whom?
 - Get more careful with the y-axis: how is resistance defined? among whom?
+- Epidemiologic phase: we're looking in a case where the resistant strains have spread and are mostly in some kind of equilibrium.
+This is implicit in our calculations where we look at the equilibrium values.
+Could be that resistance is *not* in equilibrium, of course.
+- Use `metafor` or something like it to ask whether there is heterogeneity in the slopes ($Q$ test, Higgins's $I^2$).

 # Introduction